 Here’s a Minnesota State Fair champion’s vintage recipe for Golden apricot coffee cake.
 It’s topped with sunny apricot jam and crispy slivered almonds.

 Ready for some good old-fashioned chocolate treats?
-Here are a dozen of our best vintage brownie recipes — lots of fudgy deliciousness with a retro twist!
+Here are more than a dozen of our best vintage brownie recipes — lots of fudgy deliciousness with a retro twist!

 If you’re in the mood for a savory old-fashioned dinner, here’s a delicious way to make onion meatloaf with soup mix, vintage ’60s-style.